hrabhijith/GrapheneMongoService/README.md

                     }
                 }
             }
-        }
+        }```

-4. Example for query results filtering before the request.
+5. Example for query results filtering before the request.
 Multiple usage of same queries methods. **One of the main advantages of GraphQL.** Same method can be used to get many or one item.

     ```graphql
     query{
-        allSelections(token:""){
+        allSelections(){
             options {
                 value
                 }